-Candidates are required to submit a form, signed by their Director of Studies and their prospective dissertation supervisor, featuring the title of their intended dissertation and an explanation of its focus of not more than 100 words, to the Academic Administrator by noon on Friday of 5th Week of Trinity Term of the second year of the degree (the first year of the Final Honour School).
+Candidates are required to submit a form, signed by their Director of Studies and their prospective dissertation supervisor, featuring the title of their intended dissertation and an explanation of its focus of not more than 100 words, to the Academic Administrator by noon on Friday of 2nd Week of Trinity Term of the second year of the degree (the first year of the Final Honour School).
 This will normally be approved by the Chair of Teaching Committee by the end of 8th Week of Trinity Term.

-Papers 7 and 8: Option Papers - Option papers are examined by means of three-hour written papers.
+Papers 7 and 8: Option Papers - Option papers are examined by means of four-hour open-book examinations.
 For the majority of option papers candidates must answer three questions from a choice of nine questions.
 For the Social Policy option candidates have a choice of three questions from twelve.
+There will be a word limit of 1600 words for each essay on the Social Policy paper.
 The Health and Disease option paper is divided into two sections.
 Candidates must answer one question out of two in section A and two questions out of eight in section B.

-The Quantitative Methods option is examined by means of a submitted assessment and a three-hour exam paper.
-The submitted assessment consists of three questions, all of which must be attempted, producing a document usually 5-10 pages in length.
-Candidates must complete the assignment in Week 7 of Hilary Term of the final year of the degree, being given the paper on Monday of Week 7 and submitting the completed assessment to the Chair of Examiners of the Final Honour School of Human Sciences, C/o the Examination Schools, by Friday at 12 noon of Week 7 of Hilary Term.
-The submitted assignment accounts for 25% of the overall mark for this paper and the three-hour written exam accounts for 75% of the overall mark for this paper.
+The Quantitative Methods option is examined by means of a submitted assessment and a four-hour open-book exam paper.
+The submitted assessment consists of a number of questions, all of which must be attempted, producing a document usually 5-10 pages in length.
+Candidates must complete the assignment in Week 7 of Hilary Term of the final year of the degree, being given the paper on Monday of Week 7 and submitting the completed assessment to the Chair of Examiners of the Final Honour School of Human Sciences, C/o the Examination Schools, by Friday at 12 noon of Week 7 of

+Hilary Term.
+The submitted assignment accounts for 25% of the overall mark for this paper and the four-hour open-book exam accounts for 75% of the overall mark for this paper.